COSCUP/coscup2011-src/en/index.md

 ### Call for Proposals will be started from May 7th

-The main theme of COSCUP 2011 is "Gadgets beyond Smartphones".
+The main theme of COSCUP 2011 is “Gadgets beyond Smartphones”.
 Phones based on Google's open source Android operating system are leading the market in the U.S., U.K., France, Germany and Japan.
 Besides smartphones, the introduction of the tablet-only Android 3.0 (Honeycomb) has spurred many